Southington, Connecticut: Arts and culture

+Parks and recreation

+Southington boasts a fair share of large parks and open land, each serving several outdoor activities, and as a whole, a vast array of them.

+Linear walking trail

 The linear trail opened to the public in the summer of 2003.
 This trail was built over the town's old rail line which had ceased operation several years earlier.
 Dubbed the Farmington Canal Greenway, when completed it will stretch from New Haven, Connecticut, to Northampton, Massachusetts, following the route of the historical Farmington Canal.
 The second phase of construction on the trail, which officially opened in 2011, redeveloped the old train line from Plantsville center to the Cheshire town line.

 The project has brought landscaping, iron benches, and intersections of brick pavers where the trail crosses roads.
 This is seen as a major link for the further revitalization of downtown Southington and Plantsville.
 Eventually the trail will connect with the Cheshire-to-New Haven route.

 Lake Compounce

-Lake Compounce is partly in Southington, and Bristol.
-Founded in 1846, it is the oldest amusement park in the US.
+Lake Compounce, an amusement park founded in 1846, is located partially in Southington, as well as neighboring Bristol.
+Lake Compounce is considered the oldest continuously-operating amusement park in the United States.